mihirmirajkar/BuildSlackers/DEPLOY.md

 Description: Use Case #3 This allows the users to update the dependency they want by listing out all the dependencies that can be updated and after the user selects the dependency which he/she wants the bot to update then the bot will update and will push the newly update the project to the originalrepo.

 Our bot expects that the project has an error free pom.xml file which maven can read and which maven will use to read which dependencies does the project have and which ones can be upated.

+NOTE: There is a large delay in the commands to update dependencies as the server takes a long time to execute the maven commands.

 | Test ID | Description | Expected Results | Actual Results
 | -------- | --------------- | ------------ | --------------